Web application development is the process of dividing software development into distinct stages to improve design and management.

 Prototyping has several further benefits: the designer and developers get valuable feedback from the users early in the project.
 The client can compare if the software made matches the software specification, according to which the software program is built.
 It also allows the team insight into the accuracy of initial project estimates and whether the deadlines and milestones proposed can be successfully met.

 Suggested deliverables at this point are working drafts of:

 These specifications can be contained in a single document or be provided as a suite of documents.

 At the end of this stage, it’s possible to provide an indicative cost and schedule.

-Development phase for creating applications is broken down into two parts:
+The development phase for creating applications is broken down into two parts:

-Front-end development includes UX designing, implementing front-end security and user authentication, functionality creation, API integration, API calls, routing, and an applications responsiveness (mobile device) handling.
+Front-end development includes UX designing, implementing front-end security and user authentication, functionality creation, API integration, API calls, routing, and an application’s responsiveness (mobile device) handling.